IonicaBizau/exec-limiter/README.md

 ## How to contribute
 Have an idea?
 Found a bug?
 See [how to contribute][contributing].

+## Who uses this
+If you are using this library in one of your projects, add it in this list. :sparkles:

 ## License
 [KINDLY][license] © [Ionică Bizău][website]–The [LICENSE](/LICENSE) file contains